-As an electron has negative charge, the absence of electron is the reduction of negative charge by the same amount as the charge of an electron.
-That means the vacant place will have the positive charge which is equal to the charge of electron.
+Since the electrons have negative charges, the absence of an electron is the reduction of negative charge by the same amount as the charge of an electron.
+That means the vacant place will have a positive charge which is equal to the charge of an electron.
 Therefore, the charge of a hole is positive and the amount of charge of a hole is equal to that of an electron.

 How is a hole produced in semiconductor crystal?

-If you supply heat to a semiconductor crystal, electrons absorbs heat energy and get excited.
+If you supply heat to a semiconductor crystal, electrons absorb heat energy and get excited.
 After getting a sufficient amount of energy, electrons jump to the conduction band from the valence band.
-As a result, vacant places arise in the valence band due to absence of those electrons.
+As a result, vacant places arise in the valence band due to the absence of those electrons.
 Those vacant places are nothing but the holes.
-This is how holes produce in a semiconductor crystal .
+This is how holes are produced in a semiconductor crystal.

 How the holes move in a semiconductor crystal?

-In above, we learn that hole is not a physical object.
-So, it cannot move.
-But we use the term like “the movement of hole causes current flow in semiconductor”.
-Lets understand what is the fact.
+Since the holes are not the physical objects, they cannot move.
+Still, we use terms like “the movement of hole causes current flow in semiconductor”.
+Let’s understand the fact.

-Actually, a hole is a vacant place or the absence of electron in valence band.
-Again, a semiconductor crystal has large number of electrons in the valence band.
-Let there is a hole or a vacant place at point A. Now, if an electron comes from point B to fill the vacant at point A, an vacant will arise at point B. Then we can say that the vacant place or the hole moved from point A to point B. Thus, the movement of holes is nothing but the movement of electrons in opposite direction.
+Actually, a hole is a vacant place or the absence of an electron in the valence band.
+Again, a semiconductor crystal has a large number of electrons in the valence band.
+Let there is a hole or a vacant place at point A. Now, if an electron comes from point B to fill the vacancy at point A, a vacancy arises at point B. Then it seems like the vacant place or the hole moved from point A to point B. Thus, the movement of holes is nothing but the movement of electrons in opposite directions.

 This is all from this post on how do holes move in semiconductors.
-If you have any question related to this, you can ask me in the comment section.
+If you have any questions related to this, you can ask me in the comment section.

 - Intrinsic and Extrinsic semiconductor